lupyuen/lupyuen.github.io/src/usb2.md

 _But we need USB to run PinePhone as a Feature Phone?_

-Apparently we can't control PinePhone's LTE Modem by sending simple AT Commands over the Allwinner A64 UART Port.
+Sadly we can't control PinePhone's LTE Modem by sending simple AT Commands over the UART Port.

 [(Unlike other LTE Modems)](https://lupyuen.github.io/articles/get-started-with-nb-iot-and-quectel-modules)

-Instead, PinePhone's LTE Modem __talks over USB__.
+Instead, PinePhone talks to the __LTE Modem over USB__.
 Which we'll explain in the next chapter.

 _What if there's no LTE Network Coverage?
 Like in a Natural Disaster?_